Kiama railway station: History

 Kiama was built as a passenger station and combined signal box on an island platform in the centre of the town.
 The goods yard was also opened and a locomotive sub-depot south of the station.
 From the timber footbridge, an elaborate landing and covered stair led down to the platform and the brick station was the first example of its type, the design of which was used at many stations built over the next 30 years.
 The design of the footbridge and stairs (plans dated 1892) were signed by Henry Deane.
 The line remains a single track with a crossing loop at the station.

 The Kiama Railway Station yard was originally huge, extending from Terralong Street at the north end to Barney Street to the south.
 NSW Railways plans dated 1925 for "Station Arrangements" show (from north to south): a cottage south of Terralong Street; platform extensions and removal of a lamp room from the platform; retaining walls; a cream loading platform on the east side of the yard, east of the platform; tanks under the Bong Bong Street overbridge and a rest house southeast of the overbridge; a cattle yards and weighbridge southeast of the overbridge; and further south, stock yards and an engine shed and turntable (west of rail lines); a goods shed with platform and loading stage, and east of these, another rest house.
 At the far southern end of the yard, on the south-eastern side, was the Station Master's residence and the Dairy Farmers Co-operative Milk Company building (just north of the Barney Street overbridge).

 Structures that have since disappeared include the footbridge and stairs, the Station Master's residence, the Bong Bong Street overbridge, the goods shed and the engine shed.
 A Dairy Farmers Co-Op siding and a N.S.W.
 Produce Company siding opened in 1947 are also no longer used.
 Ash pits are shown in the 1925 plan of the station arrangements, north of the turntable: one within the (no longer extant) engine shed and one north of the engine shed.

 Electric trains began operating on the line from Dapto to Kiama in November 2001, but the line to the south has remained as non-electrified single track.
 Since 2001, northbound trains from Bomaderry terminate at Kiama, requiring passengers to change to electric multiple unit services heading north.
 In 2005, the then Minister for Transport, John Watkins, announced that electrification would be extended to the terminus at Bomaderry at an unspecified future date, but the proposal did not progress.

-Kiama Station was upgraded to be wheelchair-accessible in 2005, with a lift to the platform completed with a concrete footbridge link to Eddy Street and concrete stairs.
-In 2014, electronic ticketing in the form of the Opal smart card became available at the station.
+Kiama Station was upgraded to be wheelchair accessible in 2003, with a lift to the platform completed with a concrete footbridge link to Eddy Street and concrete stairs.
+In 2014, electronic ticketing in the form of the Opal card became available at the station.
 Planning is currently underway to extend the platforms by about 8 metres to accommodate 10 car D sets.